GlazeDonuts/Tensor-Norms/README.md

 **_Note:_** Further explanations are provided in the form of relevant comments in the code.

-_Pleasae feel free to write to us or report issues here on GitHub :)_
+_Please feel free to write to us or report issues here on GitHub :)_